rockthejvm/rockthejvm-site/src/content/articles/streaming-analytics-with-apache-pulsar-and-spark-structured-streaming/index.md

 ## Example Use Case: Real-Time User Engagement

-Let’s take a closer look now at an example use case to better understand the role of all these different components in a streaming data pipeline.
+Let's take a closer look now at an example use case to better understand the role of all these different components in a streaming data pipeline.

 Imagine a popular e-commerce website; the users click on different products, add products to their carts and (hopefully) they purchase the items.
 From a data-driven business perspective, we can imagine a few things we can do by leveraging stream processing: